gumran/inspect/README.md

 ## Environment variables

 Create a .env file with the contents of the provided .env.example file.
 Use your OpenAI API key.
 If you want to use a different OpenAI model, then change it in the .env file.

 If you want to use another lab's model, see https://inspect.ai-safety-institute.org.uk/#getting-started.
-You will need to pip install anthropic or mistrai, etc.
+You will need to pip install anthropic or mistralai, etc.

 ## Prompts
 The utils.py file contains the system message given to the LLM agent.
 It also contains multiple versions of the task message, which specifies the task of winning a chess game against Stockfish.
 Lastly, it contains the template for the message fed to the grader model.
 The grader model evaluates the LLM's responses.